-Whether you are taking a driving test, a music exam, your finals or professional exams, it is likely that you will experience performance nerves or so-called, test anxiety.
+Whether you are taking a driving test, a music exam, your finals or professional exams, it is likely that you will experience performance nerves or so-called, exam anxiety.
 You want to do your best and pass with flying colours but fear, or excitement, can interfere with how you wish to be.
-The good news is that you can learn to overcome test anxiety and channel those feelings in order to stay calm and produce your best performance on the day.
+The good news is that you can learn to overcome exam or test anxiety and channel those feelings in order to stay calm and produce your best performance on the day.

 CULTIVATE A WINNER’S MINDSET

 Successful athletes such as the Jamaican King of Olympic track and field, Usain Bolt, are not super-human.
 He did not become the greatest by thinking he would fail.
 Nor did Jessicca Ennis-Hill when she won her Olympic golds for Heptathlon.
 They trained hard physically and mentally but crucially they have a winner’s mindset, a belief that they are capable of winning.
 This positive mental attitude that is required to succeed is one which you can employ too.
 In fact, all of us have the ability to do the same.
 I don’t mean win gold medals, but we can learn to calm the mind, focus on the goal and learn to control our emotions to produce the best on the day.